softrams/uswds-gatsby-apidocs-starter/README.md

     Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+## API Reference Pages

+Add new API Reference Pages by simply creating a new page in docs folder

 ## Pages

-You can create additional pages in Markdown in docs folder, that are automatically added to menu (under Pages).
-Default starter comes with three pages for example.
+Create additional guides in Markdown by creating new page in guides folder, that are automatically added to menu (under Guides).

 ## API Sandbox with Swagger UI